Medway Valley line: Train services

 Trains typically run at off-peak half-hourly (hourly on Sundays) service between Strood and Paddock Wood with some peak services being extended to Tonbridge.
 There is also a special service at 22:34 every night from Tonbridge to Gillingham (Kent).

 High-speed introduction

 On 18 March 2011, Southeastern announced the start of a new high-speed service from Maidstone to St Pancras International via Strood on a trial basis.
 During the morning rush hour, there are 2 trains from Maidstone West to St Pancras International, and 1 train heading in the opposite direction.
-In the evening rush hour, the services are reversed (2 trains to Maidstone West, and 1 trains to St Pancras International).
+In the evening rush hour, the services are reversed (2 trains to Maidstone West, and 1 train to St Pancras International).
 Services in the opposite direction to the main flow do not call at Snodland and instead run non-stop from Maidstone West to Strood.

 A trial service commenced on 23 May 2011 and comes as a result of changes on the North Kent line to improve punctuality of existing services.
-This service has since been made permanent.
+This service has since been made permanent and is still extant in 2026, although the single service each way in the non-peak flow direction was later abolished.